Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 You are designing an AI supply chain process that meets the following requirements:

-- Provides managers with AI-driven insights that surface key information from customer orders
+- **Provides managers with AI-driven insights that surface key information from customer orders**

-- Helps planners use AI to anticipate future product needs more accurately You need to recommend which Microsoft Copilot features to include in the design.
+- **Helps planners use AI to anticipate future product needs more accurately**

+- You need to recommend which Microsoft Copilot features to include in the design.

 What should you recommend for each requirement?
 To answer, select the appropriate options in the answer area.

-NOTE: Each correct selection is worth one point.

-**NOTE:** Each correct selection is worth one point.

 Answer Area

-Provide AI-driven insights from customer orders:
+**Provide AI-driven insights from customer orders:**

 - Al Summaries with Copilot
 - Generative insights for Demand planning
 - The Customer credit and collections workspace
 - Workload insights with Copilot

-Anticipate future product needs:
+**Anticipate future product needs:**

 - Generative insights for Demand planning
 - Microsoft Power BI